 Four ways to ace the short answer responses on your City Year application

-Tips for our application’s short answer section
+Tips for the City Year application’s short answer section

 These suggestions are not a comprehensive list, nor are you expected to incorporate all of them in your short answer response.
 Rather, they provide a helpful starting point to get you one step closer to serving with City Year.

-Lead with your passion.
+Lead with your passion

-Tell your story.
+Tell your story

-Bring your resume to life.
+Bring your resume to life

 Your answer can add vibrancy and context to your qualifications and experiences.
 Explain how your past experiences have prepared you to serve as a City Year AmeriCorps member.
 If you have experience serving on teams, working with children, volunteering, tutoring or mentoring, we definitely want to hear about it.
 Be specific; details and tangible examples will help illustrate your work and achievements.
-If you can explain how those experiences align with City Year’s work and have prepared you to serve with us, even better!
+And if you can explain how those experiences align with City Year’s work and have prepared you to serve with us, even better!

-Remember why we serve.
+Remember why we serve

-You may want to serve with City Year for personal benefit (i.e. the experience you’ll gain, building your resume, the Segal Education Award, etc.), and there is nothing wrong with that.
+You may want to serve with City Year for personal benefit (i.e., the experience you’ll gain, building your resume, the Segal Education Award, etc.), and there is nothing wrong with that.
 Your service year should and will help you grow and learn.
 Still, it’s vital that you understand your service year isn’t exclusively about you.

-Using these tips, show us who you truly are and why you want to dedicate a year of your life to serve others.
+Using these tips, show us who you truly are and why you want to dedicate a year of your life to serving others.
 If you take the time to reflect with us, share your story and display your commitment to the City Year mission, you’ll be well on your way to submitting a City Year application you can be proud of!